 How long we store your data (personal information)

-If you are a client we may retain your personal information for a period of 9 years to ensure we are able to comply with any contractual, legal and audit requirements.
+If you are a direct client, or if you have purchased our training via a third party (such as, but not limited to, Eventbrite, Ticket Tailor, Louella Belle Training Academy or Love Your Feet Ltd) we may retain your personal information for a period of 9 years to ensure we are able to comply with any contractual, legal and audit requirements.
 If we have an ongoing relationship with you then we may extend this period for longer than 9 years.

 If you are not a client, we may keep your personal information for up to 7 years following our last contact with you.